damonjavert/jps2sm/README.md

 * Test your uploads with `--dryrun` mode.

 ## How to use
-Windows and Mac users can use the latest compiled binary on the releases page: https://git.sugoimusic.me/Sugoimusic/jps2sm/releases
+Windows, Mac and Linux users can use the latest compiled binary on the releases page: https://git.sugoimusic.me/Sugoimusic/jps2sm/releases

 ### Quickstart
 Download the binary release for your platform: https://git.sugoimusic.me/Sugoimusic/jps2sm/releases